Dust Vs. Dust Mites (What You Need To Know)

 Proper and regular cleaning of these items can make a big difference in lowering the number of dust mites present in the house.

 Remember that even though a house is thoroughly cleaned and maintained to be free from dust, it is not an assurance that dust mites can be avoided.
 Any furniture or object that gathers human skin scales will surely attract the mites and eventually multiply to large numbers if left unchecked for long periods of time.

 Does cleaning dust remove dust mites?

 Keeping your home free from dust is an important step to reduce the growth of dust mites, and thus, allergy symptoms that follow.
+The key is removing the dead skin cells that are food for dust mites.
 Here are some useful tips.

 - Keep the level of humidity below 50%.
-Do not place plants and fish tanks in the bedroom since these increases the humidity level.
+Do not place plants and fish tanks in the bedroom since these increase the humidity level.

 - Avoid using carpet, upholstered furniture and heavy drapes where dust can build up.
 Do not use any furniture that is covered with fabrics.
 Furthermore, use mattress and pillow covers made from a tight-weave fabric that prevents the entry of dust and dust mites.

 - Get rid of any items that collect dust in the bedroom such as wall hangings, stuffed toys, books, and artificial flowers.